tshepang/blog/content/2011-movie-review.md

 I was very surprised when I went through a list of movies I tagged as excellent, which I watched first time in 2011, and found several.
 One problem though is that I can't rank them because I don't fully remember the experiences of all.
-Luckily, I know which of the movies are at the top:
+Luckily, I know which of the movies is at the top, [Megamind].

-1. [Megamind].
-2. [4 Months, 3 Weeks and 2 Days] (tie) [Crimson Gold]

-The ranking of those taking second spot may very well be careless because I only watched them once, but the impact they had on me is still vivid, so they stay, at least for now.

 Here's the rest (ranked alphabetically):